 Prepare the Bracelet Cords

-I am using C-Lon cord in beige, black and gray.
-Cut 2 pieces of each color of cord, each about 14 inches in length for a total of six pieces of cord.
+C-Lon cord in beige, black and gray is being used above.
+Cut 2 pieces of each color of the cord, each about 14 inches in length for a total of six pieces of cord.
 Make two groups of cords with three pieces of cord in each.

 One thing that can be difficult is the amount of curl in the cords when they are removed from the spool.
-I find the cords more likely to tangle when they are all curled right off the spool.
-A couple of solutions I have found are to iron the cord lightly on low with a clothes iron....
+The cords are more likely to tangle when they are all curled right off the spool.
+A couple of solutions we have found are to iron the cord lightly on low with a clothes iron.
 Another option is to use a hair straightener on low or when it has just started heating up.
 A couple of zips over the group of cords on a low-temperature setting is all it takes to make them perfectly straight.

 04 of 09

 Attach the Cords With a Lark's Head Knot

 A simple and pretty way to secure the cords is with a lark's head knot.
 Pull the folded side of the cords far enough through the shell so you can slip the ends of the cord through the loop.
 Pull the cords through the loop and pull with even pressure to secure.

 In order to make it nice and neat, be sure to tug lightly on each individual cord end after you have tightened the lark's head knot.
 It will help to tighten the knot and make the cords lay more evenly.Continue to 5 of 9 below.

 Attach the second group in the same way.
 Make sure you insert the loop of cords in the same direction you did the first time.
 Above, the cords are put through the front of the shell, but you can decide which way looks best to you.Continue to 6 of 9 below.

 It is convenient to place the side of cords that you are not working with under a strong clip.
 You can use a binder clip against a book or a clipboard as seen above.